 UV exposure increases your risk for:

-Sunburn (which occurs more quickly and more intensely at altitude) [2]
+Sunburn (faster and more intense at altitude)

-The Flagstaff Factor: Unique Challenges
+The Flagstaff Factor: Unique Training Challenges

 Sun-Smart Strategies for Outdoor Martial Arts in Flagstaff